Doubly Reflected BSDEs in the predictable setting: The (y,z)-independent case

 By applying the inequality $2ab \leq (\frac{a}{\epsilon})^2 + \epsilon^{2} b^2$, valid for all $(a, b) \in \mathbb{R}^2$, to \textbf{the second term} on the r.h.s. of equality (\ref{---}), we get: a.s. for all $t \in [0, T]$,

 Since $\beta < \frac{1}{\epsilon^2}$, we get: a.s. for all $t \in [0, T]$,

-Our next objective is to show that \textbf{the third term and fourth} term (resp. \textbf{the fifth and sixth}) terms on the right-hand side of inequality (\ref{---}) are non-positive.
-The proof is based on property (\ref{sko1}) (resp. property (\ref{sko2}), the non-decreasingness of almost all the trajectories of $B$, $\bar{B}$, $B'$ and $\bar{B'}$) and the inequalities $\xi \leq Y \leq \zeta$ and $\xi \leq \bar{Y} \leq \zeta$.
-The details, are similar to those in the case of predictable RBSDE with one lower obstacle (cf. the proof of Lemma 2 in [8]).\\ Hence, equality (\ref{---}) can be put in this form:
+Our next objective is to show that \textbf{the third term and fourth} term on the right-hand side of inequality (\ref{---}) is non-positive.
+The proof is based on property (\ref{sko1}) and the inequalities $\xi \leq Y \leq \zeta$ and $\xi \leq \bar{Y} \leq \zeta$.
+Similar arguments apply to prove that \textbf{the fifth and sixth} term on the right-hand side of inequality (\ref{---}) is non-positive.
+The details, are similar to those in the case of predictable RBSDE with one lower obstacle (cf. proof of Lemma 2 in \cite{Bouhadou}).
+Hence, equality (\ref{---}) can be put in this form:

 We are now in a position to derive an estimates for $\Vert \tilde{Z} \Vert^2_{\beta}$ and $\Vert \tilde{M} \Vert^2_{\mathbf{M}^2_\beta}$. \\ First, by using the fact that $\Delta_+ \tilde{Y} = \Delta \tilde{M} + \Delta \tilde{B'} - \Delta \tilde{B}$, we get: